 September to November is usually the perfect time to be in the country.
 The spring weather is ideal for those who want to travel to the volcanic Lake Districts.
 It is also a great time to visit Patagonia, as the cold winds are at an all-time low.
 If you want to visit popular destinations like Pucon, or Vina del Mar, now is a good time, as these places will be teeming with the masses in summer.

-March to May is also a great season to visit Chile, for similar reasons.
+March to May is also a great season to schedule a trip to Chile, for similar reasons.
 Weather in Chile is the best during these months, especially north of Santiago.
 March ushers in the fall season, with some spectacular grape harvests and the accompanying wine festivals.
 This is also a great time to visit the Atacama Desert before the summer heat kicks in.

 1. September to November — Spring / Good Season